SomethingGeneric/aurdist/README.md

 ## Usage

-The primary usage of this tool is through GitHub Actions, which automatically builds packages and serves them via GitHub Pages.
-For manual usage:
+The primary usage of this tool is through GitHub Actions, which automatically builds packages and serves them via my personal web server (aur.mattcompton.dev)

 ### Basic Usage
 ```bash